-Don’t miss this chance to try something new in 2017!
-Join us for a 7-session Learn To Row Program starting Sunday, 1/8.
-(Space is limited.)
+Don’t miss this chance to try something new!
+Join us for National Learn To Row day on Saturday, June 3.
+And register for our popular 7-session Learn To Row Program.
+Space is limited in both.

 August 3-13: Watch Team USA row for gold in Rio de Janeiro.

 August 14-28: Grab an oar and learn to row with EBRC!
 Continue reading…